iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore.md

 DataProtector Core module contains the following set of methods:

-- **protectData** — safeguards data by encrypting it and recording ownership as an NFT
+- **protectData** — safeguard data by encrypting it and recording ownership as an NFT
-- **grantAccess** — authorizes an application to process a user's data without exposing the data to any external system or user review
+- **grantAccess** — authorize an application to process a user's data without exposing the data to any external system or user review
-- **revokeAllAccess** — removes all access granted to any iExec applications or user for a `protectedData` object
+- **revokeAllAccess** — remove all access granted to any iExec applications or user for a `protectedData` object
-- **revokeOneAccess** — removes a specific access previously granted on a `protectedData`
+- **revokeOneAccess** — remove a specific access previously granted on a `protectedData`
 - **getProtectedData** — retrieve a list of all protected data for one owner and/or data schema